Contents

 Professionally qualified staff may place their registration at risk if they fail to adhere to the above guidelines.

-All employees should be mindful of the personal information they disclose on social networking sites, especially with regards to identity theft.
+All employees should be mindful of the personal information they disclose on social networking sites, especially in regard to identity theft.
 Making information such as date of birth, place of work and other personal information publicly available can be high risk in terms of identity theft.

 Where employees associate themselves with the trust (through providing work details or joining a trust or NHS network) they should also act in a manner which does not bring the trust, the NHS, or their profession into disrepute.
 This applies to both open and private sections of a site if an employee has identified themselves as an employee of the trust or has connections to work colleagues (for example, as “friends” or “followers”, for instance) within the trust or other NHS and NHS-related organisations.